 William W. Burke-White

->

-> Richard Perry Professor and Inaugural Director, Perry World House; Deputy Dean and Professor of Law
+Richard Perry Professor and Inaugural Director, Perry World House; Professor of Law

->

-> William Burke-White, an expert on international law and global governance, served in the Obama Administration from 2009-2011 on Secretary Clinton’s Policy Planning Staff, providing the Secretary direct policy advice on multilateral diplomacy and international institutions.
+William Burke-White, an expert on international law and global governance, served in the Obama Administration from 2009-2011 on Secretary Clinton’s Policy Planning Staff, providing the Secretary direct policy advice on multilateral diplomacy and international institutions.
 He was principal drafter of the Quadrennial Diplomacy and Development Review (QDDR), Secretary Clinton’s hallmark foreign policy and institutional reform effort.

 - Foreign Policy

 - Global Human Rights